hero media

 Bathroom's are designed to take advantage of the view.

 Melbourne is renowned for its hospitality scene, so staying in a hotel to dine feels almost sacrilegious.
 But someone’s got to do the hard work, and I willingly oblige, heading to dinner at the onsite modern Australian restaurant, Atria.
-Dining alone (especially without a book) can sometimes feel awkward, but staff are intuitive and ask if I’d like to sit at the Chef’s table so I can observe the choreography of the kitchen.
+Dining alone (especially without a book) can sometimes feel awkward, but staff are intuitive and ask if I’d like to sit at the chef’s table so I can watch the choreography of the kitchen while I dine.
 Again, the views are incredible (we’re looking out to the Dandenong Ranges now), which I enjoy while working through an indulgent seafood medley.

 The spectacular The Ritz-Carlton Suite.